WindowsSystemAdmin/research/README.md

 # Research
-A PHP site that will allow you to track your progress on the research tree in Forge of Empires!\
+A HTML site that will allow you to track your progress on the research tree in Forge of Empires!\
 **Current ages needed to be added are below:**
 - [X] Virtual Future
 - [X] Space Age Mars